 If you’re already aware of your impact on the environment, you will find that starting on a path to sustainability isn’t difficult.
 In fact, by changing your behavior in small ways, you can save money and protect the environment, too.

 According to EnergyStar.gov, if every American home replaces just 1 light bulb with an Energy Star qualified bulb, the U.S. would save enough energy to light more than 3 million homes per year, and prevent emission of the greenhouse gas equivalent of 800,000 cars.

 10 simple ways to support a balance between your economic and the environment’s needs every single day:

 Once you get started saving on utility bills, you’ll be ready for larger steps toward efficiency.

-Roosevelt University offers two bachelor’s degree programs in Sustainability Studies—a 120 semester hour program and a fast-track degree for students older than 24 years.
+Roosevelt University offers two bachelor’s degree programs in Sustainability Studies—a 120 semester hour program and a Flex-Track Program for students older than 24 years.